with Peter Croft

 all photos on this page: Kris Erickson

 This trip features Peter Croft, tours of Marrakech and Moroccan villages, Jeep and mule support, ginormous limestone walls, and a 1:1 guiding ratio.
-We have space for 2 or 3 climbers with guides and this trip needs a minimum of 2 to run.
+We have space for up to 4 climbers with guides and this trip needs a minimum of 2 to run.

 Your spirit of adventure and endurance will be tested on an epic journey into the heart of Morocco’s Atlas Mountains, a forbidding land of inspiration, exoticism and majestic summits.
 For centuries, the mystique of the Atlas Mountains has lured the likes of adventurer Ibn Battuta, the famed explorer Wilfred Thesiger, brutal warlords such as Madini and T’hami Glaoui, Saharan nomads, and followers of Berber saints and their remote brotherhoods.

 The adventure starts and ends in the historic city of Marrakesh where you will stay in a traditional riad, courtyard house in the ancient city.
 A licensed Moroccan city guide will guide you on a tour of the medina and suq, historic city and market, and palaces of Marrakesh’s past ruling Islamic dynasties.
 From Marrakesh you will be transported over the High Atlas Mountains via private 4×4 to the remote region of Zawiya Ahansal.
 In Zawiya Ahansal you will experience the pure Berber culture and hospitality; tour centuries’ old historic architecture and visit the community development work of the Atlas Cultural Foundation.